 John S. Farnam, president of Defensive Training International, is considered one of the top handgun instructors in the nation.
 He has personally trained thousands of federal, state and local law enforcement personnel as well as civilians in the tactical use of firearms.

-Tom Givens is the owner and operator of Rangemaster, in Memphis, TN.
+Tom Givens is the owner and operator of Rangemaster Firearms Training Services.
 For over thirty years Tom’s duties have included firearms instruction, and he has trained law enforcement officers at the local and state levels; foreign government agents; and military personnel, including units of the 20th Special Forces, MP units, and the USMC High Risk Personnel cadre.
 At Rangemaster, he directs a successful training business that takes people from the ground-floor basics of gun safety to high-level tactical training.

-Prior to his move to Rangemaster in 1996, Tom completed a 25-year career in law enforcement and specialized security work, during which time he made hundreds of arrests, including taking numerous armed felons into custody.
+Prior to establishing Rangemaster in 1996, Tom completed a 25-year career in law enforcement and specialized security work, during which time he made hundreds of arrests, including taking numerous armed felons into custody.
 He has successfully used a handgun to defend himself and others against armed criminals.

 Emanuel Kapelsohn has been a firearms, tactics and use of force expert in trials across the nation, defending use of force cases in federal and state courts, in both civil and criminal trials.
 Work as an expert witness has made him integral to cases involving self-defense use of force, officer-involved shootings, gun accidents, hunting accidents, home storage of firearms accidents, product liability cases involving guns, holsters and more.
 He has worked for the prosecution on some cases and for the defense on others.